 Sector 6: Other Service Industries

-This includes positions in the retail industry, the performing arts, airlines, spectator sports and most consulting agencies.
-It also includes positions within: recreational facilities; food, beverage and accommodation establishments such as restaurants, supermarkets, hotels and cruise providers.
+This includes jobs in the retail industry, the performing arts, airlines, spectator sports and most consulting agencies.
+It also includes jobs within: recreational facilities; food and drink places like restaurants and supermarkets; and accommodations such as hotels and cruises.
 Jobs such as President of Farm Boy and Senior President of Mary Kay Cosmetics Canada, both formerly held by Carleton University graduates, would fit into this category.

 Sector 7: Resources, Manufacturing and Trades

-This sector is comprised of establishments in the resource industry, such as oil extraction, agriculture and mining; manufacturing industries; trades, such as automotive and construction; as well as administration industries.
-This sector includes many Chief Executive Officers (CEOs) of private-sector companies.
+This sector is comprised of jobs in the resource industry, such as oil extraction, agriculture and mining, manufacturing industries, trades industries, such as automotive and construction, as well as administration industries.
+This sector contains many Chief Executive Officers (CEOs) as the CEO and President of CHRISCO Canada.

 Sector 8: The Professions

-This sector includes the professions of engineering, architecture, law, politics, accounting and management consultants, as well as advertising and public relations industries.
+This sector includes the professions of engineering, architecture, law, politics and accounting as well as advertising and public relations industries.
 It also includes scientific and technical services such as computer systems design.
 A large number of Carleton University graduates in this sector are lawyers, many of which are partners, or own their own firm.